 (example: $500,000 – 19% ($95,000) = $405,000 + 2.4% insurance premium ($9,720) = $414,720 total mortgage)

-*IMPORTANT* = Although you do not pay the insurance premiums up front, there is an 8% provincial tax on the premium amount that must be paid on closing.
+*IMPORTANT* = Although you don’t pay the insurance premiums up front, there is an 8% provincial tax on the premium amount that must be paid in full on closing.

 Land Transfer Tax (LTT)